FLIN 103 BEGINNING INDONESIAN

 NIU Policies on religious observance

-If you come late to class (= after I have finished taking attendance), you should write your name and the date on a piece of paper and hand it to me at the end of the hour.
-Otherwise, I will assume you are absent.
-THREE tardies count as one absence, so if you have a problem getting to class on time you should talk to me about it before too many tardies pile up.
+If you come late to class (= after we have finished taking attendance), you should write your name and the date on a piece of paper and hand it to the instructor at the end of the hour.
+Otherwise, we will assume you are absent.
+THREE tardies count as one absence, so if you have a problem getting to class on time you should talk to us about it before too many tardies pile up.